TRINITY LAW SCHOOL

 “Trinity Law School is a wonderful example of an educational institution that is not just handing out degrees, but calling their students to provide a helping hand to the least, the last, and the lost of our community.”

-Trinity’s first legal clinic, Trinity Law Clinic started in Summer 2009 as a partnership with the Orange County Rescue Mission and joins in the purpose of the Mission “to minister the love of Jesus Christ to the Least, the Last, and the Lost.”
-Located on the campus of the Village of Hope, this clinic provides services to the residents of the Mission’s multiple programs around Southern California.
-Under the supervision of an attorney, law students interview clients and work with the supervising attorney to problem solve.
-Students address many of the biggest legal issues faced by the homeless including family law, criminal law, and debt issues.
-The clinic includes instruction on the provision of legal services, as well as hands-on training in interviewing clients, assessing legal needs, and providing answers to difficult legal issues.
+Trinity’s first legal clinic, Trinity Law Clinic at OCRM, started in the Summer of 2009 and is located on the campus of the Village of Hope in Tustin.
+Trinity Law School joins in the purpose of the Orange County Rescue Mission “to minister the love of Jesus Christ to the Least, the Last, and the Lost” by providing free legal services to the residents of the Mission’s multiple programs around Southern California.
+Under the supervision of a licensed attorney, law students interview clients, assess their legal needs and work closely with the supervising attorney to provide answers to difficult legal issues faced by the indigent and underserved population – including family law, criminal law, housing and debt issues.

 Our mission is to defend (without charge) the religious freedoms, parental rights, and other civil liberties of people who cannot defend themselves.